StuBITtv/CraneControl/README.md

 - Copy the "CraneControl.apk" to your smartphone
 - Go to the security settings of your smartphone and allow unknown sources
 - Open the APK and the installation starts

+In case you can't hit the install button - make sure that your screen dimmer is turned of :D

 # That's all, have fun :D